Memphis officer accused in deadly accident released on his own recognizance

 MEMPHIS, Tenn. — The Memphis Police officer arrested following a deadly accident appeared in court on Wednesday.

-Antonio Marshall was released on his own recognizance and ordered not to have any contact with the family hours after he turned himself in on two counts of vehicular homicide.
-A judge also ordered he undergo a mental exam.
+Judge Bill Anderson allowed Antonio Marshall to be released on his own recognizance on Wednesday, just hours after he turned himself in on two counts of vehicular homicide.
+A judge also ordered he undergo a mental exam and told him not to have contact with the families.

+Marshall has a history in the military and law enforcement, which gave precedence for him to be released, but he didn’t look the part.
+He had to be wheeled into court and was wearing a walking boot.
+He also didn’t answer any questions when confronted by reporters.

 According to police, Marshall was in his Dodge Charger traveling 99 mph when it hit a Pontiac Bonneville that was pulling into traffic near the corner of Walnut Grove and Timber Creek Drive on June 25.